-The Australian Festival Association (AFA) is being formed to represent the shared interests and importance of the Australian festival industry.
-The AFA is committed to delivering safe and well run festivals around Australia and providing a framework for industry operating standards.
+The Australian Festival Association (AFA) was formed to represent the shared interests and importance of the Australian festival industry.
+The AFA is committed to delivering safe and well-run festivals around Australia and providing a framework for industry operating standards.

 Connecting festival industry professionals with stakeholders and regulatory bodies

-Recognising the cultural contribution festivals make to Australian society and will work to uphold the reputation of music festivals in Australia and internationally
+Recognising the cultural contribution festivals make to Australian society and upholding the reputation of music festivals in Australia and internationally

-The AFA membership will comprise stakeholders in the festival industry from multiple sectors, including:
+The AFA membership comprises of stakeholders in the festival industry from multiple sectors, including:

-Operators including production management, site management, bar operators Venues
+Operators including production management, site management, bar operators, venues, medical management, security companies

 The Australia Festival Association will work to: